seailz/Flaps/README.md

 > **Update 17/02/2026**
 > After a lot of research, I've discovered a way to make core shaders stateful.
 I'm working on turning this into a prototype and implementing it into Flaps!

+> **Update 04/04/2026**
+> The original trick I used for state in core shaders was not as effective as I expected.
+However, I've just discovered a new breakthrough that should allow for far more dynamic and useful state.
+More soon.

 # Flaps
 Flaps is a library that allows you to communicate with Minecraft resource pack shaders (different to shader packs) from a PaperMC server, allowing you to create dynamic visual effects on players screens without mods, just by providing the resource pack for players.